CURRENT NEWS

 Notice Regarding Interim Statements for Inactive/Closed Cases

-Beginning September 2005 - Due to contractual changes with our software provider, interim statements for Southern Division Chapter 13 cases that have been inactive/closed for more than 13 months will no longer be available at the Courthouse or via the internet.
-Any interested party needing an interim statement for an inactive/closed Southern Division Chapter 13 case should contact our office at (205) 323-4631 or info@ch13bham.com.
-This change will not effect the availability of interim statements in active cases or cases that have been closed within the last 13 months.
+Interim statements for Southern Division Chapter 13 cases that have been inactive or closed for more than 13 months are not available at the Courthouse or via the internet.
+Any party in interest needing an interim statement for a Southern Division Chapter 13 case that has been inactive or closed for more than 13 months should contact our office at (205) 323-4631 or info@ch13bham.com.